-Flipping the Session - Preview
+Flipping the Session

 To find out more about this topic and other issues concerning teaching with technology, please review the scholarly resources on teaching with technology on this site.